countervolts/Using-Github-Api/README.md

 - Make sure to keep your GitHub API key (access token) confidential.
 Do not share it with others or commit it to version control systems.

 - For more information about the GitHub API and how to generate a Personal Access Token, refer to the [GitHub Developer Documentation](https://docs.github.com/en/rest/).

+- Feel free to update the code if you would like to add more functionality to the code.